-Biometrics is a scientific term that means anatomical or physiological data by which a person can be uniquely identified.
+Biometrics refers to certain physiological data by which a person can be uniquely identified, such as fingerprints.
 With statistical analysis of these traits, a system can be trained to recognize certain people, with a certain probability.
-USCIS uses biometrics to authenticate that people are who they say they are.
+The USCIS uses biometrics to authenticate that people are who they say they are.

 Whether applying for U.S. lawful permanent residence (a green card), naturalization, asylum, or one of various other types of immigration benefits, USCIS will require an applicant to attend a biometrics appointment.

 This process confirms their identity to ensure that USCIS provides benefits to the correct person and allows for necessary criminal background checks to be effective.
 In rare cases, USCIS will request DNA testing for immigration cases where applicants may be from developing countries that do not have birth certificates, or when there are suspicious discrepancies within the case.